plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 #### Diagnostic data

-If you need to create an issue to report a bug or want to inspect diagnostic data use the below method
+If you need to create an issue to report a bug or want to inspect diagnostic data, use the below method to retrieve diagnostics:

-To retrieve diagnostics:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
 2. If you have more than one Plugwise Smile, select the gateway that is experiencing issues.